microsoft/ai-freezer-azure/README.md

 ## <a name="message-spec"></a> Message Specification

 The message sent from your device should be a JSON formatted string and needs to include a device id as a string and the temperature reading as a float.
+You should send exactly 1 data point per minute.

 ```json
 {"deviceId":"ESP32_device", "temperature": 25.235}